darkstream-isca2026/DarkStream/side/README.md

 make
 python3 collect.py
 ```
+Note that this data collection process takes approximately 38 hours to complete.

 #### How it works:
 **DSA-Offloaded Chromium Execution:** The script invokes `web_access_dsa.sh`, which utilizes the DTO library to offload Chromium's memory operations to the DSA.